prof-rossetti/southernct-csc-443-201701/assignments/website-from-scratch/assignment.md

 Refer to http://www.w3schools.com/html/default.asp for HTML guidance.

 As you develop your website, use an iterative approach, focusing on small tasks one at a time,  and commit your changes after completing each.

 Push your changes to the remote repository somewhat less frequently, at least once more before you are done.

+Nice Job!
+You are developing like a pro!